 If you’re not exploring, you’re not growing.

 We will do a better job of following Christ when we don’t constantly compare ourselves to others.
 If you’re caught up in that dreaded habit, just stop it already.
-In Christ, God loves us, God accepts us, God helps us, and God forgives us when we act like dumbasses.
-So the trick is for us to be real with God so he can be real with us.
-When we approach God with humility, he will approach us with compassion.
-Every time.
+In and through Jesus Christ, God sees you, God understands you, God accepts you, God embraces you, and God forgives you when you act like a dumbass.
+You are God’s project, his prolonged work-in-progress.
+Let God worry about what others are becoming.
+You just worry about yourself.
+The trick is for you to be real with God so he can be real with you.
+When we approach God with humility, he will approach us with compassion and grace.
 Seriously, stop trying to be somebody else. (see Galatians 6:4)

 In the 1980s, I was a fan of punk rock, alt rock, and new wave.
 I was an early fan of the band Big Country.
 Today I stumbled upon this Japanese cover of the song “In a Big Country”.
 Check it out (link).
 It’s just too dang fun.
 Here’s the original.